gdamore/tcell/README.md

 if you have a color terminal that only has setf and setb, please let me know; it wouldn't be hard to add that if there is need.

+## 24-bit Color

+Tcell _supports true color_!
+(That is, if your terminal can support it, Tcell can accurately display 24-bit color.)

+To use 24-bit color, you need to use a terminal that supports it.
+Modern xterm and similar teminal emulators can support this.
+As terminfo lacks any way to describe this capability, we fabricate the capability for terminals with names ending in *-truecolor.
+The stock distribution ships with a database that defines xterm-truecolor.
+To try it out, set your TERM variable to xterm-truecolor.

+When using TrueColor, programs will display the colors that the programmer intended, overriding any "themes" you may have set in your terminal emulator.
+(For some cases, accurate color fidelity is more important than respecting themes.
+For other cases, such as typical text apps that only use a few colors, its more desirable to respect the themes that the user has established.)

+If you find this undesirable, you can either use a TERM variable that lacks the TRUECOLOR setting, or set TCELL_TRUECOLOR=disable in your environment.

 ## Performance

 Reasonable attempts have been made to minimize sending data to terminals,